galderz/qollider/quarkus/jbanging/README.md

 ```

 Some times you might want to pass extra Maven parameters to the testing phase.
-For example, you might want to test a fix and you want to execute the tests starting at a particular project.
+For example, you might want to test a fix, and you want to execute the tests starting at a particular project.
 You can do so by calling:

 ```bash